What Is a Flag In Football? Penalty Flags Explained

 Each type of penalty will yield different results.
 The smaller penalties will result in a loss of 5 yards, while stricter penalties could result in 15-yard penalties and downs.

-Whenever a referee encounters a penalty, it’s their responsibility to throw the flag in the air so everyone can see it, then identify why it was thrown at the home.
+Whenever a referee encounters a penalty, it’s their responsibility to throw the flag in the air so everyone can see it, and then identify why it was thrown at the home.

 Different penalties require stoppage in play, while other penalties require the play to continue, and once the play is over, the referees will assess the penalty.

-Pre-Snap Penalty
+Pre-Snap Penalties

 A pre-snap penalty is when a penalty occurs before the play happens.
 These penalties often relate to how the offense or defense lines up, movement before the snap, or having too many players on the field.